The Life Cycle of Your Car

 The Final Stretch: Retirement

 Car ownership can be likened to life itself, filled with innovation, growth, setbacks, struggles and eventual renewal.
-This stunning curve represents the genius of automotive engineering as well as our responsibility to ensure these machines are manufactured and retired in an eco-friendly way.
+That arc represents the brilliance of automotive engineering and our shared responsibility to ensure these machines are built and retired responsibly.
 So next time you drive your car, take a moment to reflect upon its journey.
 Who knows, your minivan may one day form part of a spaceship, or even just become part of a fancy coffee table.

 Leave a Comment